jingxuanliu1/timeMap/README.md

 jing's timemape
 About

 TimeMap allows users to plot events, milestones, or datasets with temporal and geographic components on an interactive map.
 Whether you're tracking historical events, project timelines, or real-time data, TimeMap provides a user-friendly interface to visualize and analyze time-based spatial data.
-This project is ideal for historians, data analysts, educators, or anyone interested in exploring the intersection of time and geography.

 Features:
 Interactive Map: Visualize data points on a dynamic, zoomable map.